International Library of Children’s Literature

 OUTCOME AND IMPACT

 A seismic protection system that uses isolators (flexible pads in the building’s substructure) to allow a building to move independently of the shaking ground.
-It may be understood as a sort of large-scale shock absorber, and is one of the more successful, if more costly, techniques of seismic retrofitting.
+It may be understood as a sort of large-scale shock absorber, and is one of the more successful, if more costly, techniques of seismic retrofitting. , and this strategy only applies to projects with access to significant funds and resources.

 Section.
 Adapted from drawings by Tadao Ando Architect and Associates.